Oct 11, 2017

 How then can we gain self-knowledge, and in turn improve ourselves?

 “A scientifically literate manager observing from the outside can see a lot that you cannot see; but probably the best tool for accessing our own data is the use of wearables in the workplace, monitoring heart rates and such.
-Most of what I do now
+Most of what I do now is apply my research within companies that want to take this approach.”

 From Dr. Coates’ research and work with the private sector, he’s found that taking some risks is good for your body and business.
 The question becomes how does someone distinguish between the kind of risk or acute stressors, which strengthen you, from chronic stressors, which can kill?